In 5 steps, you're going to be on-air with Singular overlays. Let's get started!

 Opening the Singular Dashboard and selecting the Account Folder

-2 - Download a theme from the Marketplace
+2 - Download a template from the Template Library

-Check out all the themes that we have available for free and download one that works best for you.
+Check out all the templates that we have available for free and download one that works best for you.

-3 - Open your new theme into Studio
+3 - Open your new Template into Studio

 Studio is a Control Application that you will use to operate your live overlays.
-To open up your newly downloaded theme into Studio, double click on the theme.
+To open up your newly downloaded template into Studio, double click on it.

 Theme open in Studio